lonfom169/bash_wordle/README.md

 ## Overview

 bash_wordle is an implementation of the popular Wordle game, written in bash.
-It is meant to played completely offline, on Unix-like systems.
+It is meant to be played completely offline, on Unix-like systems.

 ## Running the script